The Outrun (film): Release

-StudioCanal is the film's distributor in the United Kingdom, France, Germany, and Austria.
+StudioCanal is the film's distributor in the United Kingdom, France, Germany and Austria.
 The film was theatrically released in the United Kingdom on 27 September 2024, and later in Germany on 5 December.
 Protagonist Pictures is overseeing worldwide sales for the film, with CAA Media Finance also selling North American rights.
 The film was sold to Filmcoopi and Cineworx for Switzerland, Cinéart for Benelux and Stage 6 Films for all other international territories excluding North America.
 On 12 July 2024, Stage 6 was announced to be partnering with sister company Sony Pictures Classics on the film's North American release, scheduling it for a theatrical release on 4 October 2024.
 The movie was released on Netflix in the UK and US in February and March 2025.

 The film premiered at the Sundance Film Festival on 19 January 2024.
 It was also screened at the 74th Berlin International Film Festival in the Panorama section, the 77th Edinburgh International Film Festival and the 2024 Cinéfest Sudbury International Film Festival.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 43 critics, indicating "generally favorable" reviews.

 The Guardians Adrian Horton termed it "a moving and delicate adaptation" that "avoid[ed] the many cliches of the cinematic memoir adaptation", and took particular note of "Ronan's good performance".
 David Rooney of The Hollywood Reporter wrote, "Fingscheidt’s third narrative feature continues her visceral explorations of the scarred female psyche" and added that Ronan "puts herself through the physical and emotional wringer" in an "emotionally charged performance".

 Alissa Wilkinson in The New York Times writes that Saoirse Ronan's greatness as an actor is in giving viewers the feeling "that her characters' minds are always working", using her eyes and the slightest of facial expressions to convey, in the case of The Outrun, a cheeky "impishness".
 Far from the conventional screen handling of addiction, "brash or hyperbolic", Ronan makes the film "into a thing of beauty and hard-won joy."